Federal Financial Aid

 The Financial Aid Process

-1. Get organized!
+1. Get organized.
 To complete the FAFSA you will need information from your prior year federal tax return.
 Gather your income information from the prior year.
 This includes federal tax returns 1040, 1040A, or 1040EZ; W-2s from each job worked; unemployment, child support, etc. If you are a dependent student, (under the age of 24, single, no dependents, not a veteran) you will also need your parents’ federal tax returns and income information.
-You may estimate your tax information but you must update the information on your FAFSA application after your tax return has been filed.
+You may estimate your tax information but you must update the information on your FAFSA application after you and your parents' tax returns have been filed.
 Financial aid cannot be processed until this is completed.

 Financial Aid Qualifications

 In order to receive financial aid, you must meet the following requirements:

 - Apply and be accepted into a program that qualifies for financial aid.

 - File the FAFSA for the appropriate school year.
 The FAFSA is available after January 1 of each year.
 This covers Fall, Spring, and Summer Semesters for that academic year.